 Most of the companies in the chemical industry, especially private sector companies, are located in Istanbul, Izmir, Kocaeli, Sakarya, Adana, Gaziantep and Ankara.
 The Turkish chemical industry has developed significantly in terms of quality, productivity and protection of the environment, and has been successful in adopting the EU’s technical standards.
 In addition, Responsible Care, the chemical industry’s trademarked voluntary initiative on environmental, health and safety issues, has been successfully implemented since 1992.

-The Turkish CLP (Classification, Labelling and Packaging) by-Law was issued in December 2013 and is being implemented since 2015.
+The Turkish CLP (Classification, Labelling and Packaging) by-Law was issued in December 2013 and has been implemented since 2015.

 The Turkish petrochemicals industry has shown considerable growth since 1970.
 The dominant organisation in the Turkish petrochemical sector is Petkim PetroKimya Holding A.Ş., which was privatised recently.
 There are two petrochemical complexes – one being the Petkim Aliaga complex in İzmir and the other Tupras (Turkish Petroleum Refineries Corporation) Korfez Petrochemical and Refinery in Kocaeli.
-In these two complexes, a wide range of petrochemicals, all common plastics (HDPE, LDPE, PS, PVC, and PP), aromatics, ethylene glycol, phthalic anhydride, terephthalic acid, carbon black, synthetic rubber, acrylonitrile and caustic soda are produced.
+These two complexes produce a wide range of petrochemicals including all common plastics (HDPE, LDPE, PS, PVC, and PP), aromatics, ethylene glycol, phthalic anhydride, terephthalic acid, carbon black, synthetic rubber, acrylonitrile and caustic soda.
 The total production of these petrochemicals reaches about 2.9 million tonnes/year, and meets about 25% of domestic demand.

 The fertilizer industry is also one of the key industries for Turkey, which has been supporting vast agricultural potential of the country.
 Currently, there are seven private sector companies producing fertilizers with total production capacity of 5.8 million tonnes/year.
 Turkey’s fertilizer production meets domestic demand and the surplus is exported.